How to: Setup Print.Events, our Windows print server application

-The Print.Events Windows app is for when you want to have your printer connected to a Windows PC (such as a Microsoft Surface tablet), and print to there from the iOS Booth.Events app.
+The Print.Events Windows app is for when you want to have your printer connected to a Windows PC (such as a Microsoft Surface tablet or your old dusty laptop), and print to there from the iOS Booth.Events app.

-The Print.Events app facilitates sharing the printer from your Windows PC to your iPad or iPhone or Mac.
+The Print.Events app facilitates sharing the printer from your Windows PC to your iPad or iPhone or Mac running the Booth.Events app.

-The Booth.Events Terms and Conditons apply: we assume no liability for any issues caused by this software.
+The Booth.Events Terms and Conditions apply: we assume no liability for any issues caused by this software.
 By downloading or using this software, you agree to the Terms and Conditions.

 Requirements